-The City also conducted a Stormwater Vulnerability Assessment as an additional component of creating a more equitable and resilient community.
+The City conducted a Stormwater Vulnerability Assessment as an additional component of creating a more equitable and resilient community.
 This report provides more information regarding the effects of weather changes and climate impacts on the City of Ferndale, as well as how these changes affect the City's stormwater systems.
-These stormwater changes can alert the community which areas are the most vulnerable, and in tune, what the community can do to better prepare the stormwater system.
-View the assessment here.
+These stormwater changes can alert the community which areas are the most vulnerable, and in tune, with what the community can do to better prepare the stormwater system.